Satyam-aka-UltimateST/Satyam-aka-UltimateST/README.md

-- 👋 Hi, I’m @Satyacasm
+- 👋 Hi, I’m <strong> @Satyacasm </strong>
-- 👀 I’m interested in Web Dev and open to other fields as well
+- 👀 I’m interested in Web Development and open to other fields as well
-- 🌱 I’m currently learning CSS and JAVA Script
+- 🌱 I’m currently learning JavaScript
-- Currently Learning Web Development as well as Blockchain Dev
+- 🚀Currently exploring Web Development as well as Solidity

 <!---